junxit/us-congress-bills-112/bill.md

 ## § 4.
 Reasonable pay for executive officers

-- **(a)** *Suspension of Current Compensation Packages* The Director shall suspend the compensation packages approved for 2011 for the executive officers of an enterprise and, in lieu of such packages, establish a compensation system for the executive officers of such enterprise in accordance with the rates of pay for positions in the Executive Schedule and the Senior Executive Service of the Federal Government.
+- **(a)** *Suspension of Current Compensation Packages* The Director shall suspend the compensation packages approved for 2011 for the executive officers of an enterprise and, in lieu of such packages, subject to the limitation under subsection (d), establish a compensation system for the executive officers of such enterprise in accordance with the schedules of compensation and benefits established and adjusted pursuant to section 1206 of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (12 U.S.C.
+1833b).
-- **(b)** *Clawback of 2010 Compensation*
+- **(b)** *Clawback of 2010 and 2011 Compensation*
-  - **(1)** *Sense of the congress* It is the sense of the Congress that each executive officer performing services for an enterprise on the date of the enactment of this Act whose compensation package is suspended under this subsection should return to the Secretary of the Treasury any compensation earned in 2010 that was in excess of the maximum annual rate of basic pay authorized for a position in level I of the Executive Schedule.
+  - **(1)** *Sense of the congress* It is the sense of the Congress that each executive officer performing services for an enterprise on the date of the enactment of this Act whose compensation package is suspended under subsection (a) should return to the Secretary of the Treasury any compensation earned in 2010 and 2011 that was in excess of the maximum annual rate of basic pay authorized for a position in level I of the Executive Schedule.
   - **(2)** *Use to reduce national debt* The Secretary of the Treasury shall transfer any amounts referred to in paragraph (1) that are returned to the Secretary to the special account established by section 3113(d) of title 31, United States Code (relating to reducing the public debt).
+- **(c)** *Additional requirement* An executive officer of an enterprise shall be subject to section 111 of the Emergency Economic Stabilization Act of 2008 (12 U.S.C.
+5221), which relates to executive compensation and corporate governance.
+- **(d)** *Limitation on compensation* An executive officer of an enterprise whose compensation package is suspended under subsection (a) shall not be compensated more than the highest compensated employee of the Federal Housing Finance Agency.

 ## § 5.
 Compensation rate of employees of Fannie Mae and Freddie Mac